RAPZ0D/My-Python-Projects-/README.md

 pip install your_package_name ( this is how you install your packages in python)

 ## Lab 1
-My assignment 1 python file consists of basic math questions performed on python, the contents are mentioned below:
+My Lab 1 python file consists of basic math questions performed on python, the contents are mentioned below:
 1. Pallindrome
 2. Common elements between 2 lists
 3. Temperature in Farenheit to Celcius